 If you want to install a different model fan, you'll also have to remove the housing.
 Since it's nailed or screwed to the ceiling joists, this is a bit more challenging than simply removing the fan.
 While you're still on the ladder, you can start by unscrewing the receptacle cover plate and disconnecting the electrical wires.
 The rest of the procedure is best done from the attic if you have access.

 Once you're in the attic, you can pull out the electric cable and cap the wires for safety, then pull the duct hose off the housing after removing the tape or cable tie holding it on.
 The housing is supported by brackets affixed to the joists, and when you remove the screws or nails holding them, the housing will be free, and you can take it away.

 Housing Removal — No Attic Access

-If you can't get into the attic, you can still remove the housing, but it's a bit more difficult.
+If you don't have attic access, or if the fan is in a ceiling below another story of your house, you can still remove the housing, but it's a bit more difficult.
 After disconnecting the wires and pushing the circuit wires out of the electrical box, use a reciprocating saw to cut the fasteners holding the housing in place.
 Since the installer didn't have attic access either, the housing is probably attached with screws or nails through the sides, but, as HomeInspectorSecrets.com advises, you may have to use a reciprocating saw to cut them.

-Once the housing is loose, push it up into the attic far enough to allow you to reach the duct pipe and pull it off the housing outlet.
+Once the housing is loose, push it up into the joist cavity far enough to allow you to reach the vent hose or pipe and pull it off the housing outlet.
 Once it's free, lower the housing down and remove it.
 If you aren't going to install a new fan immediately, cap the electric wires so you can safely turn the circuit breaker back on.